FAMILY GROUP RECORD OF

 2. John, born in about 1631.

-3. Lawrence, born in about 1633, married Elinor.
+4. Lawrence, born in about 1634, married Elinor.

-4. Margaret, born in about 1635, married Ralph Charles.
+5. Margaret, born in about 1635, married Ralph Charles.

-5. Edward, christened 3 September 1636 in Trefeglwys; married Andrea Goodwyne 4 March 1673 in Trefeglwys.
+6. Edward, christened 3 September 1636 in Trefeglwys; married Andrea Goodwyne 4 March 1673 in Trefeglwys.

-6. Philip, born in about 1637, married Catherine Lloyd 6 February 1672/3 in Llanidloes, died February 1678/8; buried in Trefeglwys.
+*7. Philip, born in about 1637, married Catherine Lloyd 6 February 1672/3 in Llanidloes, died February 1678/8; buried in Trefeglwys.

-7. Susanna, born in about 1643, married Edward Bromhall 27 February 1670 in Trefegwlys.
+8. Susanna, born in about 1643, married Edward Bromhall 27 February 1670 in Trefegwlys.

-8. Elizabeth, born in about 1644 of Trefeglwys.
+9. Elizabeth, born in about 1644 of Trefeglwys.

-SOURCE: Montgomeryshire Families 1675-1825 CD, version 2.0, Bill Barker; IGI; will of Oliver Bumford, reference # 1674/65, Bangor Probate Records.
+SOURCE: Montgomeryshire Families 1675-1825 CD, version 2.0, Bill Barker; IGI; will of Oliver Bumford, reference # 1674/65, Bangor Probate Records; will of Phillip Bumford mentions uncle Edward Bumford; Montgomeryshire Baptisms online at www.findmypast.com; Trefeglwys parish register at www.findmypast.co.uk; will of Katherine Bumford, 1674, online at www.trefeglwys.org.uk.

 The name Bumford is not of Welsh origin.
 It is an English name.
 In Wales it is “a name which is largely confined to Montgomeryshire and only found incidentally elsewhere” (The Surnames of Wales) Bumford is the most common spelling, but other variants are Bamford, Bampford, Bamforth, Bumfort, Boundford and Bumpford.
 The first Bumford/Bamford ancestor in Wales was most likely John Bamford from Bamford, Derbyshire, as told in Welsh Family History: “Evidence has recently come to light of what appears to be an English plantation or settlement in the lordships of Arwystli and Cyfeiliog in Montgomeryshire and Chirk, Chirkland and Denbigh in Denbighshire, all of which belonged to Robert Dudley, Earl of Leicester, by lease from the Crown.
 Dudley was permitted by virtue of a licence from the Crown, dated 9 July 1576, to alienate away the lands in the above lordships in whatever way he wished, for a period of four years.
 It was during this period that a significant in-migration of English people occurred.
 The documentary evidence for this is provided in a case of sheep-stealing trumped-up by two local Welsh men who clearly resented the English newcomers.
 Their victim was John Thornhill who had moved to the parish of Llangurig in the lordship of Arwystli in 1576, together with John Bamford, Robert Hatfield, Henry Gregory and his wife Margaret, and Nicholas Bennett.
 They came from the communities of Thornhill, Bamford and Hatfield, which all lie in close proximity to each other in the Peak district of Derbyshire.”
 (National Library of Wales: Montgomeryshire Court of Great Sessions Gaol Files, WALES 4/129-1, mm.
 24-66)

-During the trial of John Thornhill, John Bamford was called as a witness: "John Bamford of Trefeglwys, aged 60 years.
+During the trial of John Thornhill in 1578, John Bamford was called as a witness: "John Bamford of Trefeglwys, aged 60 years.
 Bamford said that he had lived in the same town where the plaintiff, Thornhill, was born, which was called Bamford, co.
 Derby." ("English Settlement in Western Montgomeryshire"; Murray Ll.
 Chapman; Second Stages in Researching Welsh Ancestry; John and Sheila Rowlands, editor; Genealogical Publishing Company; 1999.)
 This reference shows that John Bamford was born in 1518 in Bamford, Derbyshire, England.
 He is most likely the grandfather or great-grandfather of our Oliver Bumford of Trefeglwys.

 In The Surnames of Wales it is stated: “Bamford is the name of places in Derbyshire and Lancashire.
 The former is probably responsible for the appearance of this name, for John Bamford of Derbyshire settled in Llangurig, Montgomeryshire, in 1576."
 The Bamford/Bumfords settled in Wales and married Welsh women with typical Welsh names like Davies and Owens.
 The name Bumford or its variants is found in the Montgomeryshire parishes of Bettws Cedewain, Manafon, Aberhavesp, Llanwyddelan, Tregynon, Llangynog, Llanmerewig, Trefeglwys, Llanllwchaiarn, Llandiloes, Llanlugan, and Carno, in the time period from 1600-1800.